hannahharhai/PGH-Housing-Market/README.md

 In the end unemployment and poverty rates did not have much of a relationship with the housing market at all.
 However, per capita income and average housing prices have continually increased over the past two decades so it’s no surprise that they have a strong correlation.

-For a more detailed analysis with further explanations and graphs, refer to the report attached above in the repo.
+For a more detailed analysis with further explanations and visuals, refer to the report attached above in the repo.